nvblanco/ida_lib/README.md

 ```
 The pipelineOperations can be divided into 2 groups:
 * the classic operations, where you indicate exactly the parameters of the operation (for example ```RotatePipeline(degrees=20)``` ).
 In [transformations](#operations) you can see what each one of them does
-* and the Random pipelineOPerations, where what you define is a range of possible parameters, and each time the operation is applied it will take a different value within this range (RandomRotatePipeline(degrees_range=(-20,30))
+* and the Random pipelineOperations, where what you define is a range of possible parameters, and each time the operation is applied it will take a different value within this range (RandomRotatePipeline(degrees_range=(-20,30))

 Once you have defined your pipeline, you can pass through it your batch data to be transformed.
 Remember that the entry for the pipeline must be composed of dictionary type data.
 For each element to be treated correctly it must be associated with its type (images with 'image1', 'image2'...; masks with 'mask1', 'mask67'...):
 ```